Habits of the Church

 “...to the Apostles’ Teaching...” | Commitment to God's Word and the witness of his people

-“...and to Fellowship...” | Life in Community
+“...and to Fellowship...” | Life one another in community

 "...to the Breaking of Bread..." | Table Fellowship, Hospitality